Demographics of Belarus: After the Second World War

 The Holocaust decimated the Jewish population in Belarus, and after World War II, in 1959, Jews accounted for only 1.9% of the population.
 Since then, Jewish emigration to Israel and other countries reduced the number of Jews to 0.1% of the population (13,000 in 2009).

 After the war, a large number of Poles were forced to move to Poland.
-In exchange, Belarusians from the former Belastok Voblast, which was returned to Poland in 1945, after being occupied in 1939 were displaced to Belarus.
+In exchange, Belarusians from the former Belastok Region, which was returned to Poland in 1945, after being occupied in 1939 were displaced to Belarus.
 Due to changes in the western border of Belarus and Poland after World War II (see territorial changes of Poland), the number of Poles in Belarus increased to more than 500,000 according to the first post-war census (1959) and to about 400,000 according to the 1999 census.
 Poles are now the third largest ethnic group in Belarus (see Polish minority in Belarus).
 There are around 15,000 of Lipka Tatars and about 10,000 of Ruska Roma (Russian Gypsies).

 In the post-war period Belarus experienced an influx of workers from other parts of the Soviet Union, for example Russians and Ukrainians.
 The decade after independence saw a decline in the population of most of these minority groups, either by assimilation or emigration.
 The most significant exception to this trend has been a continued (if small-scale) net immigration of Armenians and Azerbaijanis, whose numbers increased from less than 2,000 in 1959 to around 10,000 in 1999.

 Languages

 Belarusian and Russian are the official languages according to the Constitution of Belarus (Article 17).
 The constitution guarantees preservation of the cultural heritage of all ethnic minorities, including their languages (Article 15).
-Russian, and not Belarusian, is the dominant language in Belarus, spoken normally at home by 70% of the population (2009 census).
+Russian, and not Belarusian, is the dominant language in Belarus, spoken normally at home by 71.3% of the population (2019 census).
 Major cities such as Minsk and Brest are overwhelmingly Russian-speaking.

 Religion

 According to 1997 estimates, 80% of the religious population belonged to the Eastern Orthodox Church and the others are mainly Roman Catholic, Greek Catholic, Protestants, Muslims, and Jews.

+Figures for 2020 state that 78% of the population have a Christian background (this includes 60% Orthodox and 10% Catholic).
+Of the rest, almost 22% are non-religious, with a very small number of Jews and Sunni Muslims.